oneapi-src/oneAPI-samples/AI-and-Analytics/Jupyter/Numba_DPPY_Essentials_training/03_DPPY_Pairwise_Distance/Readme.md

 /data/oneapi_workshop/get_jupyter_notebooks.sh
 4. Navigate to AI_Analytics_Toolkit/Numba_DPPY_Essentials folder and open the Welcome.ipynb, click on "Module 3 - DPPY Pairwise Distance Algorithm" notebook and follow the instructions

-__Note: Please take care to secure the connection while using functions like __Pickle and establish an appropriate trust verification mechanism.
+__Note__: Please take care to secure the connection while using functions like __Pickle__ and establish an appropriate trust verification mechanism.